garrett-yoon/dl_spring_2021_CXR/README.md

-# COVID 19 Radiography Database
+# Detection of COVID-19 from Chest X-rays Using Convolutional Neural Networks

 Images need to be loaded in COVID-19 Radiography folder.

 Run main.py to train model using CXR images.
 Model and number of epochs can be edited in the file.
+Output folder will be generated in the same directory with time-stamp.

 model.py contains pre-built in models from torchvision.